Travelling from Seattle to Shanghai: what you need to know

 More about Shanghai

-All great journeys should include some sightseeing.
+All great adventures should include a little sightseeing.
 The Bund Sightseeing Avenue, Yu Garden and Shanghai Tower are attractions you won't want to skip in Shanghai.

 Explore more of China